Q: Will TouchDAW work with DAW X or DAW Y?

 Notifications you may get confronted with and their meaning:

 "XYZ did not respond to the invitation" - Something is preventing network traffic from reaching its destination.
-Check your firewall.
-Power-cycle or soft-reset your router.
-Leave and rejoin the network with the Android device.
+Check your firewall and see troubleshooting tips above.

 - the DAW has not been started or not been set to use the ports TouchDAW is using for remote control.

-- Some other routing error may prevent the app from receiving the DAW's responses or the DAW from receiving the MIDI TouchDAW sends (see previous topic).
+- Some other routing error may prevent the app from receiving the DAW's responses or the DAW from receiving the MIDI TouchDAW sends (see above).

 "Error opening MIDI ports.
 Bind failed EADDRINUSE... - This may happen if you still have the demo version running after downloading and starting the full version.
 The network ports are still in use by the demo.
 Shut it down (and best just uninstall it right away), then restart the full version.

-"RTP / Bluetooth connection closed by server" - The remote side of an established connection shut down or closed the particular session.
+"RTP connection closed by server / The last client left..." - The remote side of an established connection shut down or closed the particular session.

 "DNS Socket Error..." - Network problems on the Android device, probably the WIFI connection got lost.